skirienkopanea/based.cooking/index.md

 ## Update (build) the site

-Go to the `based.cooking` directory and run (on linux) the command below.
+Go to the `food` directory and run the command below.

 ```
 make build